 How Much Should You Be Able to Bench Press?

 It depends.
 How much you can bench press is individual, and varies greatly based on your age, weight, training experience, and goals.
-Because we’re all built differently and have different fitness goals it can be tough (and often pointless) to compare bench press numbers as if it were apples to apples.
+Because we’re all built differently and have different fitness goals it can be tough (and often pointless) to compare average bench press numbers as if it were apples to apples.

 To level the playing field, strength training professionals use a mass-to-weight ratio—which basically accounts for an athlete’s ability to accelerate his or her body.
 This is important because when comparing those of the same body mass, the strongest one has a decided advantage.